 Don’t Go Hangry

 Being hangry can affect your mood and attitude towards the dresses and everyone around you, so be sure to eat something before you go.
 If you’re worried about being bloated or feeling blah, eat a smaller and healthy meal.
 Skip the greasy foods!
-Also, if you have multiple appointments in a row we suggests you leave a break for lunch, but if you can’t, bring some snacks!
+Also, if you have multiple appointments in a row we suggest you leave a break for lunch, but if you can’t, bring some snacks!
 Granola bars, yogurt, grapes, etc. This will keep everyone’s mood positive!
-It will also give you energy throughout the appointment, because dress shopping can be exhausting!
+It will also give you energy throughout the appointment because dress shopping can be exhausting!

 Do Establish a Budget